 Others not so much (think Chemical Engineering graduate applying to Civil Engineering job).

-If your education features a prestigious university (think USA top 10) and a relevant degree, by all means put education section as close to the top as possible.
+If your education features a prestigious university (think USA top 10) and a relevant degree, by all means put the education section as close to the top as possible.